friscojosh/aggressive-coaches/README.md

 My analysis, which is very simple, can be found in **analysis.R**.

+The README below is from Ben's original repo.

 ## Fourth down calculator

 This is the repository for the [fourth down calculator](https://rbsdm.com/stats/fourth_calculator) introduced in [this piece on The Athletic](https://theathletic.com/2144214/2020/10/28/nfl-fourth-down-decisions-the-math-behind-the-leagues-new-aggressiveness/).
 Here are the main files of interest: